espocrm/documentation/administration/server-configuration.md

 ```
 where username is your MySQL user, password is your MySQL user password.

-## Required Permissions for Unix-based Systems
+## Required permissions for Unix-based systems

 The files and directories should have the following permissions: